seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Well, sir; what did this gentleman to her?

 **POMPEY**
-I beseech you, sir, look in this gentleman’s face.
+I beseech you, sir, look in this gentleman's face.
-Good Master Froth, look upon his honour; ’tis for a
+Good Master Froth, look upon his honour; 'tis for a
 good purpose.
 Doth your honour mark his face?

 **ESCALUS**